-Each person must have a current angling licence to fish inland waters in Tasmania.
+Each person from 14 years of age, must have a current angling licence to fish inland waters in Tasmania.
 This includes farm dams on private property.

 Most inland waters have an angling (or 'open') season.
 You can only fish that water during the open season that applies to it.
-Open season dates are on page 8 and 22-36 of this fishing code.
+Open season dates are on page 8 and 26-36 of this fishing code.

 You do not need an angling licence to fish:

-- at a registered private fishery. - for native fish including bream in the specified (indigenous fish) waters listed in the Inland Fisheries Regulations 2019. - with a single rod at an open inland water if the person is under 14 years old.
+- · at a registered private fishery. - for native fish including bream in the specified (indigenous fish) waters listed in the Inland Fisheries Regulations 2019. - with a single rod at an open inland water if the person is under 14 years old.